nate-strauser/meteor-cookbook/d3/README.md

 	return d._id;
 };
 ```
 This function is used to specify how data is joined to elements.
-Since our graph is collection backed, the `_id` property makes sense.
+Since our graph is collection backed, the `_id` property makes sense, but you could use any other property that is unique to the document.

 We then use this `key` function as part of our select in the `Deps.autoun` portion of the rendered callback.